I’d gone to bed about 3:20 am with my sweet butterball kitten Pepper and was cuddling with her, telling her how much I loved her.

 - so that the Father, Son, and Holy Spirit existed for eternity …

 - as individual persons in complete communion with one another …

 - and if we’re made in God’s image (Genesis 1:26-27) …

 What does this suggest about our design as persons?

-Were we created to be in constant intimate companionship, relationship, and love?
+Were we created to be in constant, intimate relationship with one another?

 Tests & Results Below:

 - Jung / Meyers-Briggs / Keirsey: NT Rational, INTP Architect